The-Cowboys/elmas-v2/README.md

 ## Run in Production

 Our server uses PM2 for managing running processes.

-PM2 allows configuring the process with a configuration file.
+PM2 allows configuring processes with configuration files.

-The app includes a template file for starting its procces.
+The app includes a template file for starting its process.

-### How To
+### How-To

 1) SSH into the server.

-2) Go to the location of the cloned repo.
+2) CD into the cloned repo: `cd elmas-v2`

 3) Copy the template file: `cp template.process.yaml proccess.yaml`

-4) Add env vars to the file.
+4) Configure env vars by editing `proccess.yaml`

 5) Setup the process for running the app: `pm2 start process.yaml`